quixio/quix-docs/docs/apis/query-api/setup.md

 Useful information can also be found in the settings panels for your environment:

-1. Click `Settings` in the bottom left corner of the Quix portal.
+1. Click `Settings` in the bottom left corner of the UI.

 2. From `Project settings` select the environment you are working with.